oneapi-src/oneAPI-tab/cross-tab/README.rst

 – Does Level Zero support OpenCL?

-  - Level Zero is low level to support GPU and devices, (lower level than OpenCL).
-OpenCL is a true citizen (tom deakin)
+  - Level Zero provides low level access to GPU and devices, and is intended to be lower-level than OpenCL.
+OpenCL is a true citizen.

 – We are doing a lot of work in SYCL and NVIDIA Backend.
 Very interested in level zero – looked at level zero but it was so low